ctrlxcvz/sd-guides/krita-sd-local.md

 #### TECHNICAL REQUIREMENTS:
 - !!
 PC/WINDOWS WITH NVIDIA GRAPHICS CARD ONLY !!
 REQUIRES A LOT OF VRAM FOR LOCAL INSTALLATION !!
-- You need Python, Git, MS Visual Studio, and CUDA for Nvidia GPU all installed
+- You need Python, Git, MS Visual Studio, and CUDA for Nvidia GPU all installed.
-- Make sure Windows and all of your Nvidia Drivers are up to date before starting
+- Make sure Windows and all of your Nvidia Drivers are up to date before starting.

 <details>
 <summary>